 Welcome to today’s post.

-I will discuss how to publish a docker image from a .Net Core Application to a DockerHub container registry.
+In today’s post I will discuss how to publish a Docker image from a .NET Core Application to a DockerHub container registry.

-To prepare your .Net Core application for Docker support see my previous post where I show you how this is done.
+To prepare your .NET Core application for Docker support review my previous post where I show you how to enable Docker Support within Visual Studio.
 It is quite straightforward.

-Next, select the Publish option from the web project context menu.
-The following publish wizard screen will show:
+In Visual Studio, after your application has loaded and is successfully built, select the Publish option from the web project context menu.

 Select New Profile …